 “I want to have the ability to do both, play with a band and solo,” says Will.
 “I want to keep progressing; I don’t want to be stagnate- so the show will always be different.”

-This year has been a big one for Will Evans with the release of his solo album with Rising Tide as his backing band and a European tour starting the end of this month.
-He will be touring in the UK, Germany, Belgium and the Netherlands for the first time with Trevor Hall, an American singer and guitarist whose music is similar to Will’s, a combination of roots, folk, and reggae.
+Last year was been a big one for Will Evans with the release of his solo album with Rising Tide as his backing band and a European tour starting the end of this month.
+He was touring in the UK, Germany, Belgium and the Netherlands for the first time with Trevor Hall, an American singer and guitarist whose music is similar to Will’s, a combination of roots, folk, and reggae.

 “Its conscious music and a tight family of musicians putting a positive message out there,” says Will.
 “Being stewards for the community and environment is a natural fit for me.”